 So, right now you’ve probably applied for a long list of internships with some of the world’s leading companies, just like thousands of your peers.
 There are many reasons why getting an internship in a well-known organisation is a brilliant start to your career.
 Not only will it look amazing on your CV, but bigger organisations can offer a whole load of other benefits – such as exciting locations, a structured environment and training programs, a team of interns your own age to work with, subsidised canteens and gyms, and sometimes even a salary that’s not far off the national graduate average.

 Sounds exciting, right?
 But have you considered applying for internships at different types of companies, such as a start-up, for example?
 Applying for an internship in a start-up might not have been your first thought, which is why this guide has been put together: to give you insight into another option that is available to you and to explain why a start-up internship might be a better choice.
-Here’s 7 reasons to intern for a startup.
+Here are 7 reasons to intern for a startup.

 1. You’ll have a better chance of securing the internship